Synchrotron radiation by slowly rotating fermions

-The leading order formula for the synchrotron radiation by a non-rotating\footnote{Throughout this letter, by `non-rotating' we mean that the fermion performs no rigid rotation, i.e.\ $\Omega=0$.} fermion was obtained by Sokolov and Ternov \cite{Sokolov:1986nk}.
+The leading order formula for the synchrotron radiation by a non-rotating\footnote{Throughout this letter, by `non-rotating' we mean that the system containing the fermion performs no rotation, i.e.\ $\Omega=0$.} fermion was obtained by Sokolov and Ternov \cite{Sokolov:1986nk}.
 In view of the axial symmetry, it is convenient to represent it in cylindrical coordinates $\{t,\,\phi,\,r,\,z\}$.
-The functions $\psi_0$ are eigenstates of $H_0$, $p_z$, $J_z$ whose eigenvalues we denote as $E_0$, $p_z$ and $m$ correspondingly.
-While $p_z$ is continuous, the magnetic quantum number $m$ is half-integer.
+The functions $\psi_0$, corresponding to the non-rotating fermion, are eigenstates of $H_0$, $p_z$, $J_z$ whose eigenvalues we denote as $E_0$, $p_z$ and $m$ correspondingly.
+While $p_z$ is continuous, the magnetic quantum number $m$ is a half-integer.
 Additionally, each eigenfunction $\psi_0$ is labeled by a non-negative integer radial quantum number $a$.
-In a non-rotating system energy levels $E_0$ depend only on $p_z$ and the principle quantum number $n=m+\frac{1}{2}+a$.
+In a non-rotating system energy levels $E_0$ depend only on $p_z$ and the principal quantum number $n=m+\frac{1}{2}+a$.
 The energy eigenfunctions in the rotating frame can be obtained by replacing $E_0= E-m\Omega$:

 where $C_{1,3}=\frac{1}{2\sqrt{2}}B_+(A_+ \pm \zeta A_-)$, $C_{2,4}=\frac{1}{2\sqrt{2}}B_- (A_- \mp \zeta A_+)$ with $\zeta=\pm 1$ the fermion polarization and

 We also defined $\rho = \frac{|q B|}{2} r^2$ and